yetanalytics/project-persephone/README.md

 The other task is to validate streams/collections of Statements against Patterns, which are accomplished by the following functions:
 - `compile-profile`: Takes a Profile and compiles it to a form usable by the library to validate Statement streams.
-Returns a vector of compiled Patterns.
+Returns a map between primary Pattern IDs and their respective compiled Patterns.
-- `match-next-statement`: Takes a compiled Pattern, a current state info map, and a Statement, and matches the Statement against the Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).
+- `match-next-statement`: Takes a compiled Profile, a current state info map that is the return value of a previous `match-next-statement` call, and a Statement, and matches the Statement against the Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).
-- `match-next-statement*`: Same as above, except that it assumes that all Statements have the same `registration` property.
+- `match-next-statement*`: Takes a single compiled Pattern, a current state info map that is the return value of a previous `match-next-statement*` call, and a Statement, and matches the Statement against that Pattern.

 ### Validation on Statement Template